ericoporto/ags-manual-wiki/EnginePluginDesign-timeAPI.md

 _(Optional - plugin does not have to have this function)_

 Called by the editor when the user highlights the plugin and clicks the Properties button.
 You can use this to display a copyright message, or allow the user to set options for your plugin, for instance.
-This will only be called when the plugin is selected (ie. `EditorStartup` has been called).
+This will only be called when the plugin is selected (i.e. `EditorStartup` has been called).

 The parameter gives you the parent window handle you should use if you want to pop up a dialog.
 You should make any dialogs modal so that this function does not return until they are dismissed.